iebayirli/MLCameraStreamPreview/README.md

  mCameraStreamPreview.start()
 ```

-Also, don't forget to integrate MLCameraStreamPreview with activity lifecycle.
+Also, don't forget to integrate MLCameraStreamPreview with lifecycle events.

 ```
   private fun startCamera() {